Home / Dolcelatte

 • Producers: Galbani

 Dolcelatte literally translated name means "sweet milk".
 For the first time, it was made by the Galbani Company, which is a part of Groupe Lactalis at present.
-This cheese is made from cow's milk developed for the British market as an option to famous Italian blue cheese, Gorgonzola.
-It is also a blue veined Italian soft cheese sometimes referred to as Gorgonzola Dolce.
-Its production involves the same process used to make Gorgonzola with a difference that it is made from the curd of only one milking.
-The maturation involves about two to three months with sweet and a bit milder taste.
+This cheese is made from cow's milk and developed for the British market as an option for the famous Italian blue cheese, Gorgonzola.
+It is also a blue-veined Italian soft cheese sometimes referred to as Gorgonzola Dolce.
+Its production involves the same process used to make Gorgonzola with the difference that it is made from the curd of only one milking.
+The maturation involves about two to three months with a sweet and a bit milder taste.
 The fat content in Dolcelatte is higher than Gorgonzola at about 50%.
 Suitable for vegetarians, it is served with grapes, used in a rich pasta sauce, and paired with Rose or Juicy Red, Port wine, and Venetian Merlot wines.

 Offline store icon